Skip to main content

 It's a 2005 release (on the Copenhagen-based Stunt label) of music recorded in 2002.
 The Danish angle ties in with Blake's backing band on this occasion coming from that country: Soren Kjærgaard plays piano; Jonas Westergaard bass and Kresten Osgood the drums.
 The (non-Danish) Teddy Kumpel joins them on guitar on three of the tracks.
 It's not an album that seems to have made much of a splash anywhere, but it's one I've remained very fond of since acquiring it.

 The opening track 'Flipper' is quietly atmospheric scene-setting.
 It's followed by 'Lemmy Caution', my favourite number on the disc, which begins similarly softly, if more purposefully, at length swelling in a powerful crescendo.
 'A Messy Business' falls into three sections slow-fast-slow over its 10+ minute duration.
 'Cuban Sandwich' and 'Feast' have Latin and African flavours respectively, with a hypnotic groove at the heart of the latter.
-Spirited interpretations of Sun Ra's 'Lanquidity' and Mingus' 'Meditation (for a Pair of Wirecutters)' follow, with two more mellower tracks rounding out what is an excellent album.
+Spirited interpretations of Sun Ra's 'Lanquidity' and Mingus' 'Meditation (for a Pair of Wirecutters)' follow, with a futher pair of mellower tracks rounding out what is an excellent album.

 Comments